thenativegaming/The-native-gaming-site/README.md

             }
         }

+        // Update the news every 24 hours (86,400,000 ms)
+        setInterval(fetchGamingNews, 86400000); // 24 hours in milliseconds

-        window.onload = fetchGamingNews; // Load news when the page loads
+        // Run the fetch function when the page loads window.onload = fetchGamingNews;
     </script>
 </head>
 <body>